BryceKrah/Driver-Babylon.js/README.md

   - As a user I should be able to start and stop the car.
   - As a user if I crash into a wall, I should be able to go in reverse.
   - As a user I should be presented with a clear path as to where I am able to drive.
+  - As a user I should know how fast I am going.
   - As a user I should not be able to drive through walls.
   - As a user I should be able to drive the car off the map.
   - As a user, if I drive off the map the game should end and an option for restart should appear.